thitlwincoder/browser_data/README.md

 Feel free to file an [issue](https://github.com/thitlwincoder/browser_data/issues/new) if you find a problem or make pull requests.

 All contributions are welcome :)

+## Disclaimer
+I just wanted to let you know that I am not responsible for any misuse.
+This package is only for educational purposes.